hariz723/ai-voice-agent/README.md

 ## Setup Instructions

-This project uses [Poetry](https://python-poetry.org/) for dependency management.
+This project uses [uv](https://github.com/astral-sh/uv) for dependency management.

+## Setup Instructions

-1.  **Install Poetry**:
+1.  **Install uv**:
-    If you don't have Poetry installed, you can install it using pip:
+    If you don't have `uv` installed, you can install it using pip:
     ```bash
-    pip install poetry
+    pip install uv
     ```
+    Alternatively, you can follow the official installation instructions for `uv` to get the standalone executable.

 2.  **Initialize Project (if not already done)**:
-    Navigate to the project root directory and initialize Poetry.
-This will create a `pyproject.toml` file.
+    Navigate to the project root directory and initialize `pyproject.toml` if it doesn't exist. `uv` works with `pyproject.toml` directly.
+If you need to create one, you can use `poetry init` or create it manually.
+For now, we assume `pyproject.toml` is present.
-    ```bash
-    poetry init --no-interaction
-    ```
-    If `poetry` command is not directly in your PATH, you might need to use:
-    ```bash
-    python -m poetry init --no-interaction
-    ```

 3.  **Install Dependencies**:
-    Once `pyproject.toml` is set up, install all project dependencies:
+    Install all project dependencies using `uv`:
     ```bash
-    poetry install
+    uv sync
     ```
+    This command will create a virtual environment and install dependencies based on `pyproject.toml` and `uv.lock`.

 ## How to Run the Project

-1.  **Activate the Poetry Shell**:
+1.  **Activate the uv Virtual Environment**:
-    This command activates the virtual environment managed by Poetry.
+    `uv` automatically manages the virtual environment.
+You can run commands within it using `uv run`.

+2.  **Run the Agent**:
+    To use the turn-detector, silero, or noise-cancellation plugins, you first need to download the model files:
     ```bash
-    poetry shell
+    uv run agent.py download-files
     ```

-2.  **Run the Agent**:
-    Assuming `agent.py` is the main entry point, you can run the project using:
+    Then, you can run the main agent console:
     ```bash
-    python agent.py
+    uv run agent.py console
     ```

 ## Project Structure